l00sy4/ShellterSkelter/README.md

 ```
 .\ShellterSkelter payload.bin output.cpp NONE UUID
 ```
 > This won't encrypt the payload, it will just transform it into an array of UUIDs.
-Again, the deobfuscation function wil be written in the `output.cpp` file.
+Again, the deobfuscation function will be written in the `output.cpp` file.

 ```
 .\ShellterSkelter payload.bin output.cpp XOR NONE